 Adequacy of the administrative unit’s planned utilization of existing human, physical and financial resources, and any institutional commitment to supplement those resources to support the program.
 Adequacy of resources to sustain the quality of scholarship and research activities of undergraduate students, including library support, information technology support and laboratory access.

 UTSC has a small, well-equipped sound lab, but it is not a purpose-built audio production facility.
 It lacks the proper sound isolation and acoustic design to function as a critical listening and mixing space and can only accommodate a few persons at a time.
 Other than a small isolation booth, there is no area for recording musicians and ensembles.
-We recognize that the primary instruction in audio recording and production will take place at Centennial College which has an excellent recording studio, however it’s important to note that students spend their final year back on the UTSC campus and will not have access to an adequate recording facility for any of their academic work, including their senior project.
+We recognize that the primary instruction in audio recording and production will take place at Centennial College which has an excellent recording studio, however it is important to note that students spend their final year back on the UTSC campus and will not have access to an adequate recording facility for any of their academic work, including their senior project.

-We have been told that a new building is in the planning stages that will include facilities for
+We have been told that a new building (Scarborough Centre for Literatures, Arts, Media and Performance) is in the planning stages that will include facilities for the Department of Arts, Culture and Media.

-the ACM department.
 We strongly recommend that a state-of-the-art recording studio be included in this building with sufficient space to accommodate a class of 20 students and record an ensemble of 12 to 15 musicians.

 Centennial College has an excellent, well-equipped recording studio with industry standard equipment.
 We did note that the facility is quite small—the control room can comfortably accommodate four to five persons at the most, and since the studio space doubles as a classroom, a section of it is occupied by stacked chairs and other classroom equipment.
 In any case, we feel that this facility is adequate for instruction and will provide the hands-on experience necessary to learn the craft of audio recording and production.
 Centennial College also has other facilities including a television production studio that provide opportunities to enhance student learning.
 As with UTSC, we were told that Centennial is planning a new building several years from now.
 Again, we strongly recommend that the building include a large recording studio with space to accommodate a class of 20 or more and a sizable ensemble of musicians.
 It should be noted that learning the craft of audio engineering and production requires experience, hours of hands-on work with the equipment working with a variety of musicians, ensembles, musical styles, and production fields.
 A single studio limits the number of students the degree can service, and also puts limits on student learning.
 Of course, through careful management it's possible to provide a meaningful education with a single recording studio, but an additional facility would allow for expansion of student learning opportunities, including the aforementioned emerging technologies and importantly, expansion of enrollment.